Hire Purchase Accounts

 (15) Balance of HP Debtors represents instalment due i.e. not received during the period.

-Repossession of Goods on Default in Payment
+Repossession of Goods Accounting on Hire Purchase Payment Default

 When the hire-purchaser becomes defaulter in case of paying instalment, the vendor has right to repossess the goods or asset.
 Sometimes vendor takes back a part of the asset and enters into another agreement with the hire-purchaser.
 Repossession may be of two types as follows: